 As a faculty member, your primary responsibilities are to teach assigned classes and participate in activities appropriate to the advisement of students, your professional growth, and service to the university and community.
 While you may engage in political activity, you must do it on your own time, not on state time or state expense.

-As both a state employee and a CSU Stanislaus faculty member, you may not engage in any outside employment or activity that is in conflict with your primary responsibilities.
+As both a state employee and a Stanislaus State faculty member, you may not engage in any outside employment or activity that is in conflict with your primary responsibilities.

 If you have a question about whether your research may conflict with the mission and goals of the university discuss the matter with the Campus Compliance Officer at Ext.
 3006.